Different types of perms

 You can also opt for styles in perming that use fewer chemicals and hence cause less damage.
 For example, a digital perm will use solutions that have milder chemicals than thioglycolates.
 It will last only 3-4 months but you’ll be satisfied knowing it hasn’t caused much harm.

-Spiral types of perms
+Spiral types

 spiral perm